User Guide | Branching form templates in Salesforce®

 Steps to create a Branching Form Template

-The branching form template gives you the opportunity to program your messages according to the recipients’ response, making each interaction feel more personalized.
+The branching Form Template allows you to program your messages according to your recipients’ responses, uniquely personalizing each interaction.
 Follow this knowledge base article for an easy to follow, step-by-step guide to customizing your text message conversations.

 Blueprint your script